mathiasbynens/he/README.md

 ### `he.encode(text, options)`

-This function takes a string of text and encodes any symbols that aren’t printable ASCII symbols and that can be replaced with character references.
-For example, it would turn `©` into `&#xA9;`, but it wouldn’t turn `+` into `&#x2B;` or `&plus;` since there is no point in doing so.
-Additionally, it replaces any remaining non-ASCII symbols with a hexadecimal escape sequence (e.g. `&#x1D306;`).
-The return value of this function is always valid HTML.
+This function takes a string of text and encodes (by default) any symbols that aren’t printable ASCII symbols, replacing them with character references.
+As long as the input string contains allowed code points only, the return value of this function is always valid HTML.

 ```js
 he.encode('foo © bar ≠ baz 𝌆 qux');